Susan Meyer

 Professor of English

-As a literary critic, I focus on Victorian and American literature and I am particularly interested in the relationship between literature and history.
-My book, Imperialism at Home: Race and Victorian Women’s Fiction, looks at the way that race relations are used as a metaphor for the relationships between men and women in the fiction of Charlotte Brontë, Emily Brontë, and George Eliot.
-Lately I have been particularly interested in the way public health concerns (about tuberculosis, fresh air, pure food, etc.) are entwined with the fiction of Willa Cather.
+I am both a children’s author and a literary critic.
+As a critic I study Victorian and American literature, and I am particularly interested in women writers and in the relationship between literature and social history.
+In Imperialism at Home: Race and Victorian Women’s Fiction, I investigate the way that race relations are used as a metaphor for the relationships between men and women in the fiction of Charlotte Brontë, Emily Brontë, and George Eliot.
+My co-edited essay collection, The New Nineteenth Century, assembles compelling writing on lesser-known writers of the period.
+More recently I have been writing about the representation of Jews in the fiction of Charles Dickens, Henry James, and Edith Wharton, and about the odd preoccupation with pure water and fresh air in the fiction of Willa Cather and L. M. Montgomery.

 Education